Viburnum odoratissimum: Description

-It grows to 9 metres high and has glossy elliptical leaves to 20 cm long.
+It grows to 9 metres high and has dull elliptical leaves to 20 cm long.
 In spring it produces pyramid-shaped clusters of fragrant white flowers, followed by red berries that age to black.

 Distribution and habitat

 The species is native to China, Korea, Taiwan, Japan, the Himalayan region in India, Myanmar, Thailand, Vietnam and the Philippines.

-V. odoratissimum var. awabuki is native to Korea (Jeju Island), Taiwan, and Japan.
+Viburnum odoratissimum var. awabuki, now considered by some authorities to be its own species, Viburnum awabuki, and with glossy leaves, is native to Korea (Jeju Island), Taiwan, and Japan.

 Cultivation

 The species prefers warm, frost-free climates.